 Respondents to this funding opportunity announcement must describe how they will comply with the accountability requirements outlined in the DD Act of 2000.
-Please see Section VI.3 for more information.

 The application must include a statement that the UCEDD will adhere to the requirements in the DD Act of 2000 for UCEDD programs.